Aged care sector employment checks

 • an NDIS worker check clearance

-• a DHS Screening Unit aged care sector employment check (in South Australia only).
+• a DHS Screening Unit aged care sector employment check (South Australia only).

 How to apply